 "We've spent the past many months meeting with top NCAA football people at the highest level and meeting with pro football consultants," Bryan said.
 "The brokers began really shopping it a few weeks ago and they have received tremendous interest.
 There's nothing wrong with going for it and failing.
 There's everything wrong with not going for it and not even having a chance."

 Bryan and Humphries created the A-11 in 2007 around the concept that all 11 players could potentially be eligible to catch a pass.
 It was based around lining up in a scrimmage kick formation, with the quarterback at least seven yards behind the line of scrimmage.
-That allowed every player on the field to wear eligible numbers (1-49, 80-99) and formations could shift so that any player on the field
+That allowed every player on the field to wear eligible numbers (1-49, 80-99) and formations could shift so that any player on the field could catch a pass.

 The National Federation of State High School Associations enacted a rule change in 2009 that required at least four players to wear Nos.
 50-79, which makes them ineligible to catch a pass.
 That rule eliminated many of the aspects of the A-11.